Région de la Côte est

 Clam Harbour Beach Provincial Park

-Clam Harbour Beach Provincial Park is a long, wide, natural sand beach that is most well-known for the annual Clam Harbour Sandcastle Competition which has taken place every August for over 35 years.
-Rain or shine, you will see hundreds of contestants and thousands of spectators observing the amazing sand castle creations.
+Clam Harbour Beach Provincial Park is a long, natural sand beach that is most known for the annual Clam Harbour Sandcastle Competition which has taken place every August since 1978.
+Rain or shine, you will see hundreds of contestants and thousands of spectators observing the amazing sandcastle creations.

 Surfing at Lawrencetown Beach Provincial Park